 As drinking is considered a cultural norm, it seems like everyone can have a good time recalling experiences where they were “drunk”.
 Nonetheless, hearing the label “alcoholic” will put most on the defensive.
 It is true, being drunk and being alcoholic have their similarities, but there’s also a fine line that separates the two.

 In comparison, problem drinkers and alcoholics both have an unhealthy relationship with alcohol.
 There are several categories of problem drinkers, and there are also varying degrees of alcoholism.
-By defining each, you will notice the differences between these two terms.
+By defining each, you will notice the differences and similarities between these two terms.